 Nissan Change CVT Transmission Speed Sensor

-This guide shows how to replace the primary VSS sensor on Nissan with the 3.5L V6 engine and CVT transmission.
-Note that your Nissan may have a secondary VSS sensor causing the problem.
+This guide shows how to replace the primary Vehicle Speed Sensor on Nissan with the 3.5L V6 engine and CVT transmission.
+Note that your Nissan may have a secondary VSS causing the problem.

-The transmission speed sensor on Nissan CVT automatic transmission may fail, causing shifting problems.
-It can cause hard shifting, check engine light, or a bang when you move the shifter from Park to Drive or Reverse gears.
+The transmission speed sensor on the Nissan CVT automatic transmission may fail, causing shifting problems.
+Moving the shifter from Park to Drive or Reverse gears can cause hard shifting, check engine light, or a bang.

 Symptoms

-- Engine bangs when placed in Drive / Reverse.
+- Engine bangs (harsh shifts) when placed in Drive / Reverse.

 - P0720 Fault Code